-- You do not need a reservation to attend Petra by Night as there is no cap on the amount of people allowed in on any given night.
+- You do not need a reservation to attend Petra by Night as there is no cap on the number of people allowed in on any given night.

 To give you an idea of what to expect, I am going to recount our experience during Petra by Night.
 Keep in mind that we visited during the month of October which is considered high season in Jordan and there were probably 300 other people in attendance that evening.

-The walk to the Treasury was strange indeed.
-We started at the front but after 10 minutes or so we began being passed by eager photographers charging ahead (ignoring the instructions from the “guide” to walk two-by-two behind him).
+The walk to the Treasury was quite strange.
+We started at the front but after 10 minutes or so, we began being passed by eager photographers charging ahead (ignoring the instructions from the “guide” to walk two-by-two behind him).
 It felt like we were all in a sort of run/walk/elbow-your-neighbor-out-of-the-way for the entire mile and I seriously doubt that any of us enjoyed the candle-lit walk.

 By the time we emerged from The Siq we grabbed a spot on the carpet in the front row right next to a photography tour that had already been there for about 30 minutes.
 We were pretty excited that we had such a great spot – right in the middle with an unobstructed view of the Treasury!

-After about 5 minutes of fiddling with our camera settings and snapping a few photos we noticed that our “guide” began shuffling the late arrivals into the center of the candles – thus creating several rows of people right in front of us!
-So much for arriving early to get the best seat… the best seats actually went to those to got there late and probably didn’t have a frantic walk from the gate.
+After about five minutes of fiddling with our camera settings and snapping a few photos, we noticed that our “guide” began shuffling the late arrivals into the center of the candles – thus creating several rows of people right in front of us!
+So much for arriving early to get the best seat, the best seats actually went to those to got there late and probably didn’t have a frantic walk from the gate.

-People started slowly filing out and finally, at 10:00pm they turned off the strobes (but not the florescent lights from the souvenir stand).
+People started slowly leaving and finally, at 10 pm, they turned off the strobes (but not the fluorescent lights from the souvenir stand).
 We finally had our chance to snap some photos!
-But also at 10:00 on the dot they started yelling that the show was over and that everyone needed to leave.
+But also at 10:00 on the dot, they started yelling that the show was over and that everyone needed to leave.
 We were lucky that the photography tour stuck around and we set up the camera near them and kept telling the aggressive cleaning crew “just one more photo, just one more”.
-Finally at 10:15pm we had no choice but to start the trek out.
+Finally, at 10:15 pm, we had no choice but to start the trek out.